2023 Solar Incentives Guide for Essex, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of your solar system's cost.

 Curious how the ITC might apply to your specific situation?
-Reach out to your local Essex solar panel installation expert to get more information.
+Reach out to your local Essex solar panel installer to get more information.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these might include tax credits, rebates and more.
+Some solar incentives are often also provided at the state and local level.
+Similar to federal incentives, these might include rebates, tax credits and more.
 Certain incentives are ongoing, while others are offered for only a limited time.
-These local incentives could come from your county or municipality, or from the Maryland government.
+These local incentives may come from the Maryland government, or from your specific county or municipality.

 Next Steps for Installing Solar in Essex